padro89/snakemake-workflow-cnag/README.md

 ```

 - I should create a rule that downloads the file from reactome (if not otherwise specified), filters it for species, and using a dictionary creates a GMT file containing pathways in rows and concatenation of genes in the secnod column.
+- Can I ask for user input?
+I can use if statements in the rule generating the GMT, and use something in the lines of `input("GMT is blank.
+Do you want to download latest GMT from reactome?")`.

 - Latest reactome pathways can be obtained in: https://reactome.org/download/current/Ensembl2Reactome_All_Levels.txt

 - Specific GMT files collections can be downloaded from: https://www.gsea-msigdb.org/gsea/msigdb/

 - `fgsea` uses Montecarlo approach.
 If I specify the `nperm` argument setting the permutationts, a warning appears, stating that I should not use simple fgsea, but multilevel fgsea.
-I asked Bea about this and she said she'd bring it to Anna.
+I asked Bea about this and she said she'd **bring it to Anna.**
 - Maybe there is an error in the code.
 When running `ranks <- unique(ranks)` the length of the ranked list diminishes, but I get a warning that some ENSEMBL names are repeated.
 Should I change the code to `ranks <- unique(names(ranks))`?
 I should ask about this.
 - Maybe it would be interesting to create some graphs, like in the GSEA, like those in the REVIGO.